-Don’t miss a BRAND NEW episode of The Women’s Eye podcast with Stacey Gualandi as I chat with award-winning photographer, documentarian and bestselling author Paola Gianturco on COOL: Women Leaders Reversing Global Warming, her seventh book.
+Don’t miss a BRAND NEW episode of The Women’s Eye podcast with Stacey Gualandi and award-winning photographer, documentarian and bestselling author Paola Gianturco about COOL: Women Leaders Reversing Global Warming, her seventh book.

 Paola Gianturco’s dedication to women’s issues has led her around the globe and given her the opportunity to document women’s lives in over 60 countries.